 Enjoy some of New Zealand's unique flora, fauna and scenery on this 25 day itinerary.
 Take a behind-the-scenes tour of a successful kiwi nursery and hatchery and further south, two amazing wilderness retreats await you.
 Doubtful Sound delivers an outstanding overnight cruise in one of the most beautiful corners of the world.

-On arrival, you will be met by a private driver and transferred to your Auckland accommodation.
+You will be met at the Auckland airport by the driver and transferred to your Auckland accommodation.

 Auckland, New Zealand's self-proclaimed "City of Sails" is the country's largest metro area.
 Resting between the Pacific Ocean and the Tasman Sea, this urban paradise has something for everyone.
 Surrounded by native bush, rainforests and an abundance of beaches, Auckland is a playground for both the city savvy and those with an eye for adventure.
 Explore the central museums and galleries on foot, or take a drive through one of over 800 regional National Parks to see deserted beaches, waterfalls and native forest.